 Canada Goose Kensington Parka

-Proving a tough competitor, the Canada Goose Kensington Parka has swept the field once again, running away with our Editors' Choice Award.
-Hitting above the knee, the Kensington has it all: style, serious warmth, and function-focused details.
-A detachable coyote fur ruff on the removable hood adds a classic vibe, and the smooth outer polyester fabric easily repels the elements.
-Although the Kensington is billed as water resistant instead of waterproof, we were impressed with how well it fought off rain, snow, and the wind.
-Insulated with 625-fill-power down, we never felt cold in this contender, and the cut allowed for movement without being restrictive.
-Fleece-lined pockets, thick knit cuffs, and a cinched waist proved Canada Goose's attention to detail.
-No matter the weather, this parka is one that perfectly handles it all.
+Once again proving a fierce competitor, the Canada Goose Kensington Parka has stolen the show, winning our Editors' Choice Award.
+Hitting above the knee, the Kensington is the epitome of a winter jacket.
+It has it all: style, serious warmth, and function-focused details.
+This feature-loaded jacket has everything you need.
+A detachable coyote fur ruff on the removable hood adds a classic parka feel while offering extra protection from cold winds and snow.
+The smooth, but thick, durable polyester material on the outer shell repels water well, despite only being billed as water-resistant, not waterproof.
+Insulated with 625-fill-power down, this wasn't the warmest jacket we tested, but we never felt cold in this contender.
+The above-the-knee cut allowed for movement without being restrictive, and the microfleece-lined pockets, thick knit cuffs, and an adjustable cinched waist proved Canada Goose's attention to detail.
+No matter what mother nature has in store this winter, the Kensington Parka can handle it.

 Who says winter has to be cold and miserable?
-The Marmot Montreaux will keep you looking fashionable and undeniably warm all winter long.
-Insulated with Down Defender 700 fill power down, we were comfortable in 10-15F degree weather.
-While temperatures didn't get any colder than that (below 10F) during our testing, we believe this contender would keep us warm if they dropped any lower.
-Treated with a durable water repellant (DWR) coating, the polyester fabric is water-resistant, but not waterproof.
-Water initially beaded up and rolled off, but the jacket eventually became saturated in heavy rain.
-The Montreaux performed better than we expected in snowy conditions and we didn't have any issues with penetrating wind, due to its thick down.
-We wore this jacket in snowy weather for an extended period of time and came out with a dry core and no wetting out.
-Besides being super toasty, the Montreaux is also very stylish.
-For someone looking for a long, knee-length style parka with a form-fitting look and stylish faux fur hood, this is the jacket for you.
-Even better, it's half the price of the Editors' Choice award winner, the Canada Goose Kensington Parka.
+Why not look fabulous and stay warm?
+The Marmot Montreaux kept us looking stylish and incredibly warm all winter long.
+Insulated with plush Down Defender 700 fill power down, we had no problem being outside in 10-15F degree weather, as the down insulation is thicker and loftier than any other model we tested.
+Treated with a durable water repellent (DWR) coating, the polyester fabric is water-resistant, but not waterproof.
+When we tested this jacket in the elements, water initially beaded up and rolled off, but the Montreaux eventually became saturated in heavy rain.
+We were impressed by how it performed in snowy conditions and we didn't have any issues with penetrating wind, thanks to its thick down.
+We wore this contender in snowy weather for an extended period and came out with a dry core (keep in mind that down insulation doesn't like getting wet and after an extended period in the rain, down can lose its loftiness AKA its warmth).
+Besides being incredibly warm, the Montreaux is also very stylish.
+If you are in the market for a long, knee-length style parka with a form-fitting look and sleek faux fur hood, this is the jacket for you.
+What makes it even better, is that it's half the price of the Editors' Choice award winner, the Canada Goose Kensington Parka.

 Top Pick for Wet Climates